Feminist political theory: Nineteenth Century

 Virginia Woolf, A Room of One's Own (1929), argued that every woman needs a "room of her own", a luxury that men are able to enjoy without question, in order have the time and the space to engage in uninterrupted writing time.
-Molly Hite stated, "A Room of One’s Own was a foundational document in the late twentieth-century rediscovery of a female literary tradition.
+Molly Hite stated, "A Room of One's Own was a foundational document in the late twentieth-century rediscovery of a female literary tradition.
 It led generations of feminist scholars to repopulate the field of modernist literary studies with innovative, influential, and successful women writers of prose and poetry."

 Simone de Beauvoir's, The Second Sex (1949), examined how women are socially constructed as "the Other" through cultural systems.
-She exposed the power dynamics surrounding womanhood, Judith Butler explained that Beauvoir’s insight “distinguishes sex from gender and suggests that gender is an aspect of identity gradually acquired."
+She exposed the power dynamics surrounding womanhood, Judith Butler explained that Beauvoir's insight “distinguishes sex from gender and suggests that gender is an aspect of identity gradually acquired."

+Several accounts of feminist political theory emphasize the abstract principles of equality, but KT Bartlett's, Feminist Legal Methods (1990) argues that feminist analysis must also examine how legal rules are shaped by the experiences and values of those in power.
+Her work shows that feminist legal methods show hidden biases within supposedly neutral laws by focusing on lived experience and the unequal effects of legal decisions on different groups.